Kmeco/ucl-nlp-project/preliminary_tests/README.md

 # PyTorch implementation of OpenAI's Finetuned Transformer Language Model

-This repo is modified from [ORIGINAL PYTORCH IMPLEMENTATION](https://github.com/huggingface/pytorch-openai-transformer-lm).
-You can diectly run it by
-`python train.py`
-to get
-> ROCStories Valid Accuracy: 90.11
->
-> ROCStories Test Accuracy:  86.00

-## Original README

 This is a PyTorch implementation of the [TensorFlow code](https://github.com/openai/finetune-transformer-lm) provided with OpenAI's paper ["Improving Language Understanding by Generative Pre-Training"](https://blog.openai.com/language-unsupervised/) by Alec Radford, Karthik Narasimhan, Tim Salimans and Ilya Sutskever.

 This implementation comprises **a script to load in the PyTorch model the weights pre-trained by the authors** with the TensorFlow implementation.